-Chicken Pho is a refreshing and fragrant chicken noodle soup cooked in a delicious broth, topped by an abundance of fresh herbs.
-It is a hearty, simple and healthy meal that is full of vibrant flavours.
+Chicken Pho is a refreshing and fragrant Vietnamese chicken noodle soup cooked in a delicious infused broth, topped by an abundance of fresh herbs.
+Pho makes a hearty, simple, and healthy meal that is full of vibrant Vietnamese flavours.

 Pho which is pronounced "Fuh" not "Fo" is a Vietnamese Noodle Soup that is a staple in Vietnamese Cuisine and is great for any season.
 This fragrant soup is nourishing in cooler months but also refreshing to enjoy when the weather is warm.
 Pho is made with either beef (phở bò) or chicken (phở gà).

 We spent two months in Vietnam a couple of years ago and enjoyed a bowl of Pho most days - usually for breakfast but often again in the evening.
 We were in Vietnam during the height of summer (it was hot - very hot!) so it was a lovely refreshing meal that would leave you feeling very hydrated in the hot and humid weather.